sameerahmahmood/if1-sum1-task1/README.md

 New features:

-- Number of equation limit: I had to do this underneath 'total_eqs' by setting a limit to the number of equations by assigning a variable called "maximum_eqs".
+- Number of equations limit: I had to do this underneath 'total_eqs' by setting a limit to the number of equations by assigning a variable called "maximum_eqs".
 - User streak: I incooperated check_user_score function by using an addition operation operator below user_score.
 - Timed user session: I updated this by simply importing 'time' into the file.